top of page

 Everyone is dull-hearted, without knowledge; Every metalsmith is put to shame by an image; For his molded image is falsehood, And there is no breath in them.
 They are futile, a work of errors; In the time of their punishment they shall perish.
 The Portion of Jacob is not like them, For He is the Maker of all things, And Israel is the tribe of His inheritance; The Lord of hosts is His name."

 From the first few verses, it is clear why opponents of Christmas have chosen this verse as some kind of condemnation of Christmas trees.
 Learn not the way of the Gentiles, for they chop down trees and decorate them.
 Sounds like a Christmas tree to me.
 However, the inclusion of context eliminates this interpretation.
-To begin with, Jeremiah 10:1-16 on its own reveals its own context.
+To begin with, Jeremiah 10:1-16 reveals its own context.
 It isn't simply cutting down a tree to decorate within the home.
 It speaks of the skill of a craftsmen for a reason: The context here is idolatry.

 Perhaps this is the reason Isaiah 44:9-20 is not cited nearly as often.
 This passage describes the identical concept, even specifying that it speaks of a pine tree.
 Observe: "Those who make an image, all of them are useless, And their precious things shall not profit; They are their own witnesses; They neither see nor know, that they may be ashamed.
 Who would form a god or mold an image That profits him nothing?
 Surely all his companions would be ashamed; And the workmen, they are mere men.
 Let them all be gathered together, Let them stand up; Yet they shall fear, They shall be ashamed together.